 Every toggle is a named boolean (or multi-variant) condition evaluated at runtime.
 The application checks the toggle store and takes the appropriate code path.
 Toggle state is managed outside the codebase — enabling or disabling a feature requires no redeployment.

-1. A request arrives.
-The application checks the toggle store for the named flag, passing the current user context if targeting rules apply.
+• Toggle Check: A request arrives.
+The application checks the toggle store for the named flag, passing the current user context if targeting rules (e.g., country, user ID) apply.

-3. An operator can flip the flag in the toggle store at any time — no code change, no deployment required.
+• Runtime Control: An operator can flip the flag in the toggle store at any time to enable a feature, start an experiment, or kill a misbehaving service.

 Toggle Lifecycle